brandon2580/NeuroVestor-Public/README.md

 - Valuation metrics, growth data, key data, financials, news, trailing metrics, SEC filings, book data, charts & MUCH more

 ## Note
 In its current state, any user cannot completely run the project from this repository.
 You will be able to run the frontend code via npm install then npm start in /neurovestor.
 However, this will not actually display any data.
-If you are interested in viewing a demo, you can view the project at https://neurovestor.web.app

 - This application is NOT meant for real world research in its current state.
 All of the data is sandbox test data from Intrinio and IEXCloud.
-I am not responsible for any financial loss as a result of your usage of NeuroVestor located at https://neurovestor.web.app
+I am not responsible for any financial loss as a result of your usage of NeuroVestor.

 - Please remember, you can ONLY enter tickers that are present in the DOW 30.
 Doing otherwise will leave you with a blank page.
 This is because of sandbox limitations.